 ANSTO has implemented Executive Oversight COVID Committees to monitor the emerging Government advice, community issues and the response actions to be taken by ANSTO.
 These Executive Committees are supported by ANSTO Subject Matter Experts and support functions.

 ANSTO seeks reliable COVID related information from trusted sources such as the World Health Organisation, Australian Government Department of Health, Comcare, Safe Work Australia, NSW Department of Health and Victorian Department of Health and Human Services.

 - Persons that are unwell must not attend Campus.
 Workers have been provided with additional information to self-monitor for symptoms

 - ANSTO adjusts staffing requirements on campuses in line with State Government Public Health Orders and recommendations.
-Including complying with mask wearing requirements.

-- Collaborators and platform users are allowed onsite (in line with Government Public Health Orders) after risk assessment for their actions have been conducted.
+- Collaborators and platform users are allowed onsite (in line with Government Public Health Orders) after risk assessment for their actions has been conducted.
 ANSTO provides a COVIDSafe induction prior to coming onto site.